World champion Quartararo shakes off illness to win German MotoGP

 The Frenchman extended his lead at the top of the overall championships to 34 points over Spanish rider Aleix Espargaro as the Yamaha rider earned the 11th MotoGP victory of his career.

+"I am here to win as many races as possible, maybe by the time it comes to Japan and Thailand (in September and October), I will think about the title itself.

+"We are going to a track I love at Assen (the Dutch MotoGP) next week."

-At the halfway point of the season, Quartararo remains on course to win the overall world title for the third straight year.
+At the halfway point of the season, Quartararo remains on course to win the overall world title for the second straight year as he again left his rivals in his wake in sweltering temperatures.

+"It was a nightmare," said second-placed Zarco of the conditions, "but I ensured my runners-up spot when I decided to chase down Fabio after Bagnaia crashed.

+"I battled hard for it, and was exhausted at the end, but it is never easy for me and I just have to tough these races out."

 Bagnaia, who dominated free practice, crashed out with 27 laps to go, when his rear wheel slid out from under him, ending his hopes of winning the overall world title to his obvious fury.